stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

 Would you like to participate in a popular open source project?
 It's easy: just open a ticket so we can discuss the change, create a fork, and send me a pull request.
 Contributions to the showcase are as welcome as contributions to the core library itself.

 ## Breaking changes in version 9.0
-- Version 9.0 updates pdf.js to version 2.8 (default branch) and 2.9 ("bleeding edge" branch).
+- Version 9.0 updates pdf.js to version 2.9 (default branch) and 2.10 ("bleeding edge" branch).
 That shouldn't break your application.
-However, the pdf.js team has been very diligent in version 2.8, so it's possible one of the new features break your application.
+However, the pdf.js team has been very diligent during the versions 2.8 and 2.9, so it's possible one of the new features break your application.

 - I've re-implemented form support.
 However, it was already broken in version 8, so it's hard to call this a breaking change.
 The good news: form support with two-way binding works again.